Board and Staff

 She earned a law degree from the University of California Berkeley School of Law and a bachelor’s degree in philosophy from Santa Clara University.

-Member
+Board Member

-Kiyomi is a current board member of Funders Concerned About AIDS and a former board member of Groundswell Fund, Seattle Young People's Project, and API Chaya.
+Kiyomi formerly served on the boards of Funders Concerned About AIDS, Groundswell Fund, Seattle Young People's Project, and API Chaya.
 She is an alum of Neighborhood Funder's Group Philanthropy Forward and Funders for LGBT Issues’ Grantmakers United for Trans Communities (GUTC) Fellowship.
-She formerly was a Senior Program Associate
+She formerly was a Senior Program Associate at the Fund for Trans Generations at Borealis Philanthropy, and the Queer Network Program Coordinator at API Chaya.
+She has lived in Duwamish and Coast Salish’s people’s land (Seattle, WA) since 2005 and is an avid WNBA fan (go Storm!).

-Member
+Board Member

 Alicia Harris is the Reproductive Health, Rights and Justice Program Officer at The Grove Foundation.
 Previously, she implemented sexual violence prevention education at the University of California, Berkeley.
 In addition, she has worked with a number of Bay Area organizations focusing on LGBTQ health, reproductive justice and sexuality education.
 Recently, she served as Co-Chair of the Board of Directors for ACCESS Women’s Health Justice, a non-profit organization dedicated to ending institutional and practical barriers to reproductive health.
 Alicia earned a BA from Vassar College and an MPH from UC Berkeley.
 Alicia is also Manager, Reproductive Justice Program at the Grove Action Fund.

-Member
+Board Member

-Member
+Board Member

 Ellen Liu is a second generation Taiwanese immigrant born in New York City who is passionate about building power to create a safer, more just world.
 Ellen brings over 15 years of experience in grantmaking, capacity building, policy advocacy, and organizational development in support of social justice organizations both in the US and internationally.
 As Vice President of Grantmaking and Capacity Building, Ellen leads Ms. Foundation’s grantmaking and capacity building programs to strengthen women and girls of color-led organizations and leaders, and to advocate for greater funding for women and girls of color-led movement building, organizing, and advocacy work.